Art in its many forms provides comfort, resilience, wisdom, and the means for self-expression and connection

 5. We provide a Directory of artists and events.

 Size and Weight limits for Exhibitions

 Each piece must be manageable by one curator.
-Maximum size for 2-D work varies with each show.
-Larger sizes may be accepted with approval of the Curator.
-All 2-D artwork must be gallery-ready, with hanging wire on back, with the exception of frameless metal prints, which come with cleats.
+Maximum size for 2-D work is 30x36".
+Larger sizes may be accepted with approval of the Exhibition Coordinator.
+All 2-D artwork must be gallery-ready, with hanging wire on back, with the exception of frameless metal or acrylic prints, which come with cleats.
 Gallery wrapped canvas must be a minimum of 1" in depth.
-Use plexiglass, not glass, in framed pieces larger than 24 x 30".
+Use plexiglass, not glass, in framed pieces larger than 18x24".